 In addition to measuring weight, it also analyzes other data such as body mass index, body fat percentage, water percentage, muscle mass and bone mass.
 It has a maximum of 16 profiles, so it can track the same number of individuals.
 So now the problem will be at the weighing parties you will have at home when all your friends want to go and try it out, and they will all go into your bathroom.
-Although according to Garmin's press statementThe 16 users are intended for sports teams or small businesses that want to encourage a healthier lifestyle.
+Although according to Garmin's press statementThe 16 users are designed for sports teams or small companies that want to promote a healthier lifestyle.
 Well, so much for my "bathroom party" idea...

 This data will be synchronised to Garmin Connect and you will be able to review it both on the web and in the mobile application, where you will be able to check the evolution of all the data.

 User recognition is automatic, as each user has a specific body composition, i.e. based on weight, bone mass, percentage of fat and other data analysed at first use, you can determine who has just been on the scale, in order to assign the new results in your profile.

 The Garmin Index smart scale will be available, at least in the U.S., in November.
 It will be available in two colors, white or black (see which one matches the shower curtains).
 The retail price will be 169